ksonnet/ksonnet/docs/cli-reference/ks_pkg_list.md

 1. Library name
 2. Registry name
-3. Installed status — this is indicated by an asterisk
+3. Installed status — an asterisk indicates 'installed'

 ### Related Commands

 * `ks pkg install` — Install a package (e.g. extra prototypes) for the current ksonnet app
 * `ks pkg describe` — Describe a ksonnet package and its contents
+* `ks registry describe` — Describe a ksonnet registry and the packages it contains

 ### Syntax